-This Bronx landmark was built in 1842, and Mayor LaGuardia used it as his summer office more than nine decades later.
+An official Path Through History Site!
+The story begins in 1654 when Thomas Pell signed a treaty with the Lenape Native American people for about 50,000 acres in what is now the Bronx and Lower Westchester.
+The estate was reduced to 220 acres after the Revolutionary War.
+In 1836, Robert Bartow purchased the property and built the present Greek Revival style mansion.
+The Bartow family lived there until the property was sold to New York City in 1888.
+This Bronx landmark was used by Mayor LaGuardia as his summer office more than nine decades after it was built.
 Today, it’s a place to experience 19th-century country life in modern New York City.
+Using its elegant buildings, grounds, and collections, the museum, which opened in 1946, interprets the people who lived and worked on the estate.
 The architecture is breathtaking, with a freestanding spiral staircase at the entrance, floor-to-ceiling windows on the second floor and magnificent, flora-filled grounds outside.
 Tours and special events immerse guests of all ages in the history of the site and the borough.
-A Path Through History attraction.